 Since 1981, the MacLean Center has sponsored an annual seminar series that examines the ethical aspects of one key health related issue each year.
 The topic in 2013-2014 is Ethical Issues in Health Care Reform.Learn more

 Each November, The MacLean Center hosts the Dorothy J. MacLean Fellows Conference on topics related to clinical medical ethics.
 The conference spans two days and draws speakers and audiences from all over the world.Learn more

-Steve Schroeder, MD, Distinguished Professor of Health and Healthcare, University of California, San Francisco, delivers the April 9, 2014, MacLean Center Faculty Seminar.
+David Hyman, MD, JD, Professor of Law and Medicine at the University of Illinois, delivers the May 7, 2014, MacLean Center Faculty Seminar.